MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.13.0/context-persistence.md

 - An *Account* - the UserName or Service Principal used to authenticate communications with Azure
 - A *Subscription* - The Azure Subscription with the Resources being acted upon.
-- A *Tenant* - The Azure Active Directory tenant that contains your subscription.
+- A *Tenant* - The Microsoft Entra tenant that contains your subscription.
 Tenants are more important to ServicePrincipal authentication.
 - An *Environment* - The particular Azure Cloud being targeted, usually the Azure global Cloud.
   However, the environment setting allows you to target National, Government, and on-premises